Welcome To Service Dog Laws Vermont

 - Asking for certification/registration papers for a service animal

-- A court or judiciary refusing a service animal to accompany their owner for any court appearance
+- A court or judiciary refusing a service animal to accompany its owner for any court appearance

 - A school refusing a student with a service dog access to education because another student has allergies to dogs or dog dander